Harmful marketing.md

 I have an off-the-charts beef with this.

 A good chunk of the advertisement industry today seems to be hell-bent on getting consumers into bad deals through various manipulative tactics.
 These tactics usually involve making us feel emotionally “bad” for not carrying out their intended action.
-Damage from individual cases isn’t really noticeable (when it is so blatant, the add is less effective), but it adds up over time.
+Damage from individual cases isn’t really noticeable (when it is so blatant, the ad is less effective), but it adds up over time.
 Tricks may vary from half-truths to exploitation of widespread mental issues (need for validation, ludomania).

 Misleading advertising is resorted to only because it’s effective and because manipulation is hard to prove, thus reputational damage to the object of advertisement is minimal even in the vast majority of cases — emotional impact is quite hard to define in technical terms and thus hard to prove in court and hold the manipulating party accountable.